demisjohn/ASML_JobCreator/README.md

     MA6 = MyJob.Image( "UCSB_MA6", "UCSB-OPC1", sizeXY=[2.00, 2.00], shiftXY=[-4.00, -5.00] )

 #### Image Library: Easily store pre-defined Images
-Predefined Images can be stored as simple text files in the `/Images/` subfolder inside the module folder.
+Predefined Images can be stored as simple text files in the [`/Images/` subfolder inside the module folder](https://github.com/demisjohn/ASML_JobCreator/tree/master/ASML_JobCreator/Images).
 Alignment Marks are already implemented using this Image library, see the files in the `/Image/` subfolder for examples.

 ### Image Distribution: Define wafer location of the above Images
-A major benefit of python scripting: use nested `for` loops to place images across the wafer.
+A major benefit of python scripting: using nested `for` loops to place images across the wafer.
 Especially relevant to stitching images on varying pitches.

 Arguments for distributing an Image on the wafer: